raul-dunca/-fundamentals-of-programming/README.md

-# 💻 Fundamentals of Programming - in python
+# 💻 Fundamentals of Programming - in Python

 ## Assignments
 - [Assigment 1](https://github.com/raul-dunca/fundamentals-of-programming-assignment1) - basic problems meant to get us used to the Python programming language.